State Silence Across International Law: Meaning, Context and Developments

 The speakers

-1. Dr Danae Azaria is Associate Professor at UCL’s Faculty of Laws and the Principal Investigator of the European Research Council grant (ID: 850706) on State Silence; book’s editor.
+- Dr Danae Azaria is Associate Professor of Law, UCL’s Faculty of Laws; Principal Investigator (Director) of the European Research Council grant on State Silence; Editor of the book

 The commentators